-This year, Bellerive FCJ is working towards gaining the ‘Liverpool Counts’ Quality Mark.
+This year, Bellerive FCJ has been working towards gaining the ‘Liverpool Counts’ Quality Mark.
+We are delighted to announce that we achieved the Silver award.
+Our staff, students and governors are delighted with the award.

 The aim of the Quality Mark is to tackle the negative attitudes towards numeracy and mathematics which has unfortunately become socially acceptable.